Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Introduction

 The spectral method $\hat Z$ was used as an initialization in \cite{gao2021optimal} for a variant of GPM to achieve the exact minimax risk $(1+o(1))\frac{d(d-1)\sigma^2}{2np}$ for $d=O(1)$.
-To have a sharp analysis of its statistical performance, we extend our novel perturbation analysis from analyzing the leading eigenvector to analyzing the leading eigenspace.
+To conduct a sharp analysis of its statistical performance, we extend our novel perturbation analysis from analyzing the leading eigenvector to the leading eigenspace.
 Recall $\check u$ is the leading eigenvector of $A$.
 Analogous to (\ref{eqn:u_star_def}), we have a novel choice of the population eigenspace $U^*$, defined as

 and view $U$ as its sample counterpart.
-This is different from existing literature \cite{gao2021optimal, zhu2021orthogonal} which used $Z^*/\sqrt{n}$ as the population eigenspace.
-Our choice $U^*$ is able to establish the exact recovery of the spectral method when there is no additive noise (i.e., $\sigma=0$), cf. Proposition \ref{prop:no_additive_noise_od}, and is closer to $U$ than $Z^*/\sqrt{n}$ is.
+This is different from existing literature \cite{gao2021optimal, zhu2021orthogonal} which uses $Z^*/\sqrt{n}$ as the population eigenspace.
+Our choice of $U^*$ enables the establishment of the exact recovery of the spectral method when there is no additive noise (i.e., $\sigma=0$), as seen Proposition \ref{prop:no_additive_noise_od}, and is closer to $U$ than $Z^*/\sqrt{n}$ is.

 The first-order approximation of $U$ is a matrix determined by $\mathx U^*$ whose explicit expression will be given later in (\ref{eqn:tilde_U_def}).
-We then show $U$ can be well-approximated by its first-order approximation, analogous to (\ref{eqn:tilde_u_def_intro}), with a remainder term of a small $\ell_2$ norm (cf. Proposition \ref{prop:eigenspace_perturbation}).
-It is a consequence of a more general eigenspace perturbation theory (cf. Lemma \ref{lem:eigenspace_perturbation}) for two arbitrary Hermitian matrices.
+We then show $U$ can be well-approximated by its first-order approximation, analogous to (\ref{eqn:tilde_u_def_intro}), with a remainder term of a small $\ell_2$ norm (see Proposition \ref{prop:eigenspace_perturbation}).
+This is a consequence of a more general eigenspace perturbation theory (see Lemma \ref{lem:eigenspace_perturbation}) for two arbitrary Hermitian matrices.
 Using the first-order approximation, we then carry out an entrywise analysis for $\hat Z$.
-Our main result for the spectral method of the $\matho(d)$ synchronization is summarized below in Theorem \ref{thm:od_asymptotic}.
-Its non-asymptotic version will be given in Theorem \ref{thm:od}.
+Our main result for the spectral method in the $\matho(d)$ synchronization is summarized below in Theorem \ref{thm:od_asymptotic}.
+The non-asymptotic version will be given in Theorem \ref{thm:od}.

 \begin{theorem} Assume $\frac{np}{\sigma^2}\rightarrow\infty$, $\frac{np}{\log n}\rightarrow\infty$, and $2\leq d=O(1)$.
 There exists some $\delta=o(1)$ such that with high probability,